-Cottonwood buds can be harvested in September when the leaves begin to turn, to just before the buds bust open in the early spring.
-I go on cottonwood bud forays after wind storms in the winter months.
+Cottonwood buds can be harvested from September when the leaves begin to turn, to just before the buds burst open in the early spring.
+I go on cottonwood bud forays after wind storms in the fall and winter months.
 Cottonwood is a brittle wood, and breaks easily when the branches smack up against each other during storms.
 It’s an easy task to break off buds from the downed branches.
-The best buds come from the tops of the trees.
-They are the biggest buds with lots of healing resin.
-Just a couple weeks ago, I went with a friend to harvest Balm of Gilead buds, and we were able to pick 5 pounds from fallen branches in just a half hour.
+The best buds come from the tops of the trees as they are the biggest buds with lots of healing resin.
+Motherload!
+After one wind storm, I went with a friend to harvest Balm of Gilead buds, and we were able to pick 5 pounds from fallen branches in just a half hour.
 Incidentally, the first inch or so of the branches behind the buds also contain the salicylates, so don’t leave out that opportunity for medicine.
 Be prepared to have sticky yellow fingers.
 You can clean them off with coconut oil or alcohol.
 Another perfect usage for rum! *insert cheesy smile here.

 Willow – Salix spp.
 There are 91 species of Salix here in the Pacific Northwest, and all work the same as far as their medicinal content goes.
 Willow works so well to relieve the pain and inflammation of toothaches, spasming muscles, tension headaches, strains, sprains, arthritis, and back pain, and a veritable plethora of aches and pains.
-In response to injury, prostaglandins signal the body to feel pain and to inflame.
+In response to injury, prostaglandin hormones signal the body to feel pain and to become inflamed.
 Willow bark contains the same salicylates as cottonwood, which inhibits the body’s production of prostaglandins.

 To harvest willow, simply cut branches from the willow bush with stout clippers.
 Harvest tip: Bend the branch and cut at the bend.
 It will break very easily.
 The bark is easily peeled away and cut into small pieces for medicine making.
-I make a willow honey in the fall and spring, and ingest about ½ teaspoon several times a week for cancer protection.
-Willow needs steeping for only 3 weeks in the honey.
-If, after steeping, the honey becomes too thick to strain, simply place the lidded jar in a sauce pan, fill with water, and gently heat for about 10 minutes.
+I make a willow honey in the fall and spring, and ingest about ½ to 1 teaspoon several times a week for cancer protection.
+Willow needs steeping for 6 weeks in the honey.
+If, after steeping, the honey becomes too thick to strain, simply place the lidded jar in a saucepan, fill with water, and gently heat for about 10 minutes.
 This will render the honey liquid enough to easily strain from the willow.
 Depending on the time of year and water content in the willow bark, the honey may get runny, which makes for easier straining.
 I use the leftover bark this way: While the bark is still in the strainer, set it in a bowl of warm, not hot, water for several minutes.
 The water will dissolve the rest of the honey from the bark.
 Use this water in your teas or to make willow honey lemonade.
 Yum!

 A word regarding wild harvesting plants on your own: It’s important to be 100% certain of your identification before doing ANY harvesting.
 Feel free to contact me for help with long distance identification.
 I’ll need to see pictures.
 Email me at Suzanne@cedarmountainherbs.com, or post on our CMHS facebook page.
-Cedar Mountain Herb School offers a Willow harvesting intensive in May.
+Cedar Mountain Herb School will offer a willow harvesting intensive in April of 2018.
 Check out our calendar for more information. www.cedarmountainherbs.com